FreskyZ/fine/docs/authentication.md

 ### OIDC Workflow

-for reference
+for reference and comparison

 1. An end user attempts to access a protected service.
 2. The Relying Party (RP, also known as the Client) initiates an authentication request by redirecting the user's browser to the OpenID Provider (OP, the authorization server).
 The request includes parameters:
-  - `scope`: Specifies the requested permissions; must include `openid` for OIDC.
+  - `scope`: Specifies the requested permissions; must include `openid` for OIDC
-  - `response_type`: Typically set to `code` to indicate the authorization code flow.
+  - `response_type`: Typically set to `code` to indicate the authorization code flow
-  - `client_id` and `redirect_uri`: Identify and validate the client and specify where the OP should send the response.
+  - `client_id` and `redirect_uri`: Identify and validate the client and specify OP return address
-  - `state`: A unique value to prevent CSRF attacks and maintain request integrity.
+  - `state`: A unique value to prevent CSRF attacks and maintain request integrity
-3. The user authenticates with the OP, for example by entering a username and password or using another authentication method and may include use of 2FA or MFA.
+3. The user authenticates with the OP, for example by entering a username and password or using other authentication schemes and may include use of 2FA or MFA.
 4. Upon successful authentication, the OP redirects the user back to the RP's `redirect_uri`, including a temporary authorization code and the original `state` value.
 5. The RP's backend exchanges the authorization code for tokens by making a secure server-to-server request to the OP, authenticating itself with its client credentials.
 The OP responds with:
   - An ID token (containing user identity claims)
   - An access token (for accessing protected resources)
   - Optionally, a refresh token
-6. The RP validates the ID token’s claims (such as `iss`, `sub`, `aud`, `exp`, `iat`) to ensure authenticity and integrity, then uses the access token to request additional user information from the OP’s userinfo endpoint if needed.
-The authentication process is now complete, and the RP can proceed with authorization as required.
+6. The RP validates the ID token's claims (such as `iss`, `sub`, `aud`, `exp`, `iat`) to ensure authenticity and integrity, then uses the access token to request additional user information from the OP's userinfo endpoint if needed.

+The authentication process is now complete, the RP can now proceed to access the resource with access token, optionally refresh the access token with refresh token

 ### Workflow

-the actual workflow implemented here
+the actual workflow implemented for this project

-1. An end user attempts to access a protected service.
+1. An end user attempts to access a private application.
-2. The application (app1.example.com) redirects end user to identity provider (id.example.com), parameters only include `return=app1`, the return address will be calculated from this, no need to use state parameter because if I accidentally save information to another user, I can fix that in db
+2. The application (app1.example.com) redirects end user to identity provider (id.example.com), parameters only include return address `return=https://${location.host}`, no need to use state parameter, the allowed clients are all good and can be trusted
 3. The user authenticates with the identity provider
 4. Upon successful authentication, the identity provider returns to the application with a temporary authorization code (app1.example.com?code=randomhexvalue), the application server (or the identity provider server, this is not important here) directly checks valid authorization codes and issue an access token to the application client side
-5. The application use the access token to access its own api
+5. The application use the access token to access its api and resources

 ### Design Principles